+- Collaborating institutes and scientists

-- KUL (Dirk Raes, Sam Geerts)
+- KUL (Dirk Raes, Sam Geerts, N Shrestha)

 - EMBRAPA (Reinaldo Lucio Gomide)

 - Waen Associates/CIAT (Peter Jones)

 This project aims to support the selection of sites for drought phenotyping and to support decisions about deployment of GCP genotypes for testing.
 Initially, information on the climatic and soil conditions of proposed testing sites will be developed using environmental data sets and modeling tools.
 Environmental conditions of the site and its surrounding neighborhood will be assessed using geographic information systems (GIS) software, spatial overlay, and distance and proximity tools.
 Climate assessment tools will be used to make a rapid appraisal of climatic conditions at proposed "Field Phenotyping Platform" (FPP) sites (phenotyping hubs) of the GCP.
 These data will be used at the outset of the project to support the selection of FPP sites by the GCP management team.
-Subsequent analysis will support future decisions on how genotypes developed by GCP researchers will be deployed with the aim of optimising efficiency of testing programs.
+Subsequent analysis will support future decisions on how genotypes developed by GCP researchers will be deployed with the aim of optimising efficiency of testing programmes.
 This work will include site similarity analysis using specialised software for comparing climate and soils of one or more locations.
 Detailed water budgets will be developed for FPP and "Level 1 Local Phenotyping Platform" (LPP) sites (i.e., locations involved in GCP phenotyping activities for priority crops).
 All the results and data will be made available to the GCP research community to guide decisions on deployment of genotypes for further phenotyping.

-71. Project No G4008.41: Application and Validation of the Major QTL Phosphate Uptake 1 (Pup1)
+57. Project No G4008.41/CI-7: Application and validation of the major QTL phosphate uptake 1 (Pup1)